On this page

 }

-When using a JSON schema in Amplitude, try to keep your application-side validation aligned with that schema.
+When using a JSON schema in Amplitude, keep your application-side validation aligned with that schema.

 3. Keep payloads simple